britram/hugo-svbc/content/blog/011-sheepgoat-b.md

 - - -

-I liked [Sheepgoat](/sheepgoat/), but it was (unsurprisingly) a little caramel-malty (due to the Münchner malt), which wasn't quite what I was going for.
-So in the spirit of completely uncontrolled experimentation, I dropped the Münchner, added a little light wheat malt, and switched to a simpler malt program.
+I liked [Sheepgoat](/sheepgoat/), but it was (unsurprisingly) a little caramel-malty (due to the Münchner malt), and the hops also weren't quite what I was going for.
+I did want to keep the name though.
+So in the spirit of completely uncontrolled experimentation, I dropped the Münchner, added a little light wheat malt, and switched to a simpler, lower temperature malt program to make the result more fermentable.

 ## Grain Bill